codetist/sequeltools/README.md

 ### ZIP distribution
 * Download and extract the sequelTools distribution file.
 * Download JDBC drivers from the [JDBC Downloads](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) page.
-* Place the JDBC drivers jar file in the lib-subfolder of the extracted sequelTools Session Browser archive.
+* Place the JDBC drivers jar file in the lib-subfolder of the extracted sequelTools Sessionbrowser archive.
 * Copy or rename the provided sample.config.json to config.json.
 * Edit the config.json to provide your database connection information.
 * Start application from the bin-directory by running sequeltools (Linux/Unix/MacOS) or sequeltools.bat (Windows).